-Explainer: Will we need vaccine passports to do fun things?
+EXPLAINER: Will we need vaccine passports to do fun things?

 WHY NOT STICK WITH PAPER?

 Proponents of digital passports say they're more convenient for already-overwhelmed restaurants and other venues because workers don't have to peer at everyone's vaccine cards before letting them in.
-Lines move faster, and the digital scan reassures those who don't want to risk damage or loss to their paper cards.
+Lines move faster, and the digital scan reassures those who don't want to risk damaging or losing their paper cards.
 It's also easy to fake a paper card or a photo of one.

 The startup CrowdPass, which generates QR codes so vaccinated people can attend events, said it helped get about 15,000 people swiftly admitted into the recent Newport Folk and Newport Jazz festivals in Rhode Island.
 The events required attendees to digitally upload proof of full vaccination or a recent negative test.